Stock Exchange Meaning

 It is the 3rd largest exchange in terms of market capitalization in Asia.
 As the name suggests, it is situated in Hong Kong.

 How to Deal in Stock Exchange?

-In order to strike a deal in the stock exchange, there are various things that are required to be considered.
-Firstly, a person needs to decide and select a particular stock in which he wishes to invest or trade.
-Such a decision is based on various information about the company which includes its past performance and future prospects.
+For striking a deal in the stock exchange, various things are required to be considered.
+Firstly, a person needs to decide and select a particular stock he wishes to invest in or trade.
+Such a decision is based on various information about the company, including its past performance and prospects.

 It is a very imperative component of a free market economy.
 The below mentioned are some of the merits from a different perspective:

 Various companies require funding to carry out businesses and to try out new ventures.
 They issue different instruments such as shares and debentures to raise funds wherein stock exchange helps them get their funds from investors and allot such financial instruments to the investors.